 It seems that several very thin, nearly transparent films are layered on top of each other, which is unthinkable in a normal production process.

-If it is applied before it dries, it will mix with the layer below, and the mind-numbing time of waiting several months and applying it again will show through.
+If it is applied while it is still dry, it will mix with the layer below, and the time and effort required to wait several months and apply another coat of paint is transparent.

 Paint, wait, look, think, and paint again.